-Beijing’s Covid-19 gloom deepened on Sunday with many shops and other businesses closed, and an expert warned of many thousands of new cases as anger over China’s previous Covid policies gave way to worry about coping with infection.
+Beijing’s Covid-19 gloom deepened on Sunday with many shops and other businesses closed, and an expert warned of many thousands of new coronavirus cases as anger over China’s previous Covid policies gave way to worry about coping with infection.

-dropped most of its strict Covid curbs after unprecedented protests against them, but cities that were already battling with their most severe outbreaks, like Beijing, saw a sharp decrease in economic activity after rules were scrapped.
+China dropped most of its strict Covid curbs after unprecedented protests against them, but cities that were already battling with their most severe outbreaks, like Beijing, saw a sharp decrease in economic activity after rules were scrapped.

 Anecdotal evidence suggests that many businesses have been forced to close as infected workers quarantine at home while many other people are deciding not to go out because of the higher risk of infection.

-With regular Covid testing of residents scrapped and reserved only for groups such as health workers, official tallies for new cases have plunged.
+With regular Covid testing of Beijing residents scrapped and reserved only for groups such as health workers, official tallies for new cases have plunged.

-Health authorities reported 1,661 new infections for on Saturday, down 42 per cent from 3,974 on December 6, a day before national policies were dramatically relaxed.
+Health authorities reported 1,661 new infections for Beijing on Saturday, down 42 per cent from 3,974 on December 6, a day before national policies were dramatically relaxed.

 But evidence suggests there are many more cases in the city of nearly 22 million people.